Factors affecting costs

 Bandwidth refers to data moving in and out of Azure datacenters.
 Most of the time inbound data transfers (data going into Azure datacenters) are free.
 For outbound data transfers (data going out of Azure datacenters), the data transfer pricing is based on Billing Zones.

 A Zone is a geographical grouping of Azure Regions for billing purposes.
-The following zones exist and include the listed countries (regions) listed.
+The following zones exist and include the listed countries (regions).

 |DE Zone 1||Germany|

-In most zones, the first outbound 5 GB per month is free.
-After that, you are billed a fixed price per GB.
+In most zones, the first outbound 5 gigabytes (GB) per month are free.
+After that amount, you are billed a fixed price per GB.